BurdetteLamar/AboutRuby/core/Hash/api/template.md

 ```

 After calling <tt>compare_by_identity</tt>, the keys are considered different,
-the therefore do not overwrite:
+and therefore do not overwrite:

 ```ruby
 s0 = 'x'